Essam-mahmoud/KabiTask/README.md

  # Unit test
  I make a lot of unit test to cover all the project the percentage of coverage reach to 85%

+ you can find screen shots of the app show the validation that I set to the user when updating the post he need to fill all data to process as you will see